Manbhum

 Manbhum District was one of the districts of the East India during the British Raj.
 After India's independence, the district became a part of Bihar State.
-Upon re-organisation of the Indian states in the mid-1950s, present Purulia district was carved out of the district of Manbhum and became a part of the West Bengal; the remaining part of Manbhum district was kept with Bihar state and became part of Dhanbad district.
+Upon the reorganization of the Indian states in the mid-1950s, the Manbhum district was partitioned based on language.
+The Bengal-speaking areas were included in West Bengal, while the rest were kept with Bihar (present-day Jharkhand).

 Etymology

 Manbhum gets its name from the 16th century military general Man Singh I who is known for his conquests Of Bihar, Odisha and parts of Bengal.
 He later also served as the governor (Subahdar) of this region during the reign of King Akbar.

-The district name derived from Manbazar or Manbhum Khas parganas.
+In other versions, the district name derived from Manbazar or Manbhum khas parganas.
 The headquarters of Jangal mahal region from around 1833 to 1838, when the district was formed.